 Licensees refer to individuals who are invited onto the property but enter for their own benefit.
 For example, party-goers are considered licensees.
 A licensee is owed a duty of reasonable care and must be informed of any potentially dangerous condition of which the possessor is aware.

 Invitees enter the property with the permission of the occupier and for the benefit of the occupier.
 A customer is considered an invitee.
 An invitee is owed a duty of reasonable care and must be informed of any potentially dangerous conditions of which the possessor is aware as well as conditions that should be known.

 Trespassers are not invited by the possessor.
 The possessor does not owe a trespasser any duty with regard to the property’s condition; even so, there are times when a trespasser files suit.

 An invitee must be able to prove several things, including that a dangerous condition on the property caused an unreasonable risk of injury to him or her, that the possessor knew about or should have known the condition existed through ordinary care, that the possessor failed to warn the invitee of, remove or fix the hazardous condition, and that the invitee sustained “slip and fall” injuries due to the negligence of the possessor.

 Fractures are the most common type of injury sustained due to a slip, trip or fall.
 There are certain locations or conditions that increase the risk for an individual to fall.

 These areas include:

-If an individual sustains injuries due to the negligence of another, he or she may be able to file a premises liability lawsuit.
+If an individual sustains injuries due to the negligence of another, he or she may be able to file a premises liability lawsuit for their slip and fall accident.
 Any individual who believes he or she has sustained injuries from a slip, trip and fall accident due to the negligence of another should contact our office today.